Karaage-Cluster/karaage/docs/admin/getting_started.rst

 #.
 Karaage, by default, requires a https connection.
 While this default can be
     changed, this is not advisable on a production system.

+    In the following steps, replace ``www.example.org`` with the visible hostname of your server.

     #.
 Setup Apache to support secure https connections.
 Changes should be
         made to the ``/etc/apache2/sites-available/default-ssl``.
 Read the
         comments in this file.
 For more details on what changes are required,